▶️ Crook County School Board accepts superintendent Sara Johnson's resignation

-The Crook County School Board allowed superintendent Dr. Sara Johnson to resign.
+The Crook County School Board accepted the resignaton of Superintendent Dr. Sara Johnson Monday as the shakeup of leadership in the district continues.

-Under that agreement, Johnson has to work three months after her official resignation date on July 6th.

-Last week, Johnson announced Wednesday she would seek a mutual agreement to leave her post.
+Last week, Johnson announced she would seek a mutual agreement to leave her post.
+The board granted the agreement, but Johnson must work for three months after her official resignation date on July 6.

-She released a statement saying she’ll seek a Mutual Termination Agreement at the next school board meeting on Monday, with the goal of stepping down on July 6th.
-The intent was to step down before the new school board starts their work.

-Replacing them is the three newly elected members, “The Mama Bears,” Cheyenne Edgerly, Jessica Brumble, and Jennifer Knight.
+Johnson, Oregon’s reigning Superintendent of the Year, cited last month’s school board election as a key reason for her departure.
+That election saw victories by Cheyenne Edgerly, Jessica Brumble, and Jennifer Knight.
+The three women unseated incumbent board members.

 “I do not accept the blame for this.
 I have been committed and dedicated to this district and have done the work at the level of a superintendent of the year,” said Johnson.
 “I believe that the board is fully aware of the facts that I put forward, and I went and got those facts from people’s documents.
 I did not make those.”

-Dr. Johnson says “The Mama Bears” do not share her vision for leadership.
+Dr. Johnson said the new members do not share her vision for leadership.

 “So, it’s not a mystery that people act in a way to get an employee to leave,” said Johnson.
 “All of you are very educated, and you are aware that sometimes there are ways to get rid of an employee other than firing them.”